RetroPandroo/RetroPandroo/README.md

 👋 Hi, I am @RetroPandroo - my name is Andrew.
-- 🌱 I have just completed DataQuest's Career Paths:'Data Scientist in Python' and 'Data Analyst in Python'.
+- 🌱 I have just completed DataQuest's Career Paths: 'Data Scientist in Python' and 'Data Analyst in Python'.
 - 👀 I am looking to land a Data Scientist role in a field such as Customer Experience, UX Analytics, Sales & Marketing, Finance, Gaming, and more...
 - 🎈 My interests are primarily in Gaming, Tabletop Gaming, Sports, Music, and Finance.